Saffron Can Boost Energy Levels

 One of the oldest uses of saffron is for the treatment of

-premenstrual syndrome, or PMS.
-The symptoms of PMS include mood swings,
+premenstrual syndrome, or Premenstrual Syndrome.
+The symptoms of Premenstrual Syndrome include mood swings,

 cramps, bloating, and acne.

-Additionally, in 50 women, saffron supplementation daily for 6 months reduced symptoms of PMS (DB-RCT)
+Additionally, in group of 50 women, saffron supplementation daily for 6 months reduced symptoms of Premenstrual Syndrome.

 Saffron Is Beneficial for Alzheimer’s